Why should I consider applying to the UB School of Pharmacy

 2. Submit a Pharmaceutics Non-Degree application.

 3. Send an email message to Pharmaceutical Sciences Admissions describing your intent to register for a course as a non-matriculating student.
 Your application will be reviewed and processed by the Department and by the Graduate School.
-Typically within 1 week from the date of the application, you will be granted status as a “Non-matriculated” student (notice will be sent by email), and you will be able to register for courses.

-4. Register for the course.
+4. Register for the course after approval is obtained.

 What is the difference between the Pharmaceutical Sciences MS